 How many hours per week does a SPIN farmer work?

-SPIN-Farming is not based on season extension, so most operations span about 8 months.
-In the SPIN hobby farm model, during peak season, which is mid-summer for most, a farmer will put in 40 – 45 hours each week, spread out over 7 days.
+SPIN-Farming does not have to include season extension, so many operations span about 8 months.
+In the SPIN hobby farm model, during peak season, which is mid-summer for most, a farmer will put in 40 – 50 hours each week, spread out over 7 days.
 During non-peak months, the number of hours drop to about 30 hours each week, spread out over 7 days.

 In a SPIN full-time 1 acre farm model, during peak season a farmer couple will be putting in about 50-60 hours each week, spread out over 7 days.
 They may have occasional outside help.
 During non-peak months, the number of hours will be about 35 hours each week, spread out over 7 days.